NLnetLabs/rpki-doc/source/krill/ui.rst

 Before you can configure a parent CA, you first need to set up a repository so that your parent knows where your certificate will be published.

-In case you are using a third party repository, such as one provided by your RIR or NIR, copy the publisher request XML and provide it to your repository provider.
+In case you are using a third party repository copy the publisher request XML and supply it to your publication server provider.
 If you configured your own publication server using the CLI, this page will simply show your repository details.

 .. figure:: img/krill-ui-publisher-request.png
     :align: center